Officer mistakenly kills homeowner who shot, killed intruder, police say

 AURORA, Colo. - Police are investigating after a case of mistaken identity left a man who was defending his home from an intruder dead on Monday morning.

-The homeowner, whose name was not released, died when he was confronted by police outside of his home in Aurora around 1:30 a.m.
+The homeowner, identified as Richard Black, died when he was confronted by police outside of his home in Aurora around 1:30 a.m.
 Monday, police said.
 Officers had received several calls of a disturbance in the area, including a 911 call from a woman who said a man was breaking into her home.

 When officers arrived at the house in the 10600 block of East Montview Boulevard, they found “a very chaotic and violent scene,” police Chief Nick Metz said in a news release.

-Note: #UPDATE: The armed homeowner who was killed by Aurora police after he shot an intruder was a Vietnam veteran named Richard Black https://t.co/uEHPIkl3dW pic.twitter.com/gzJ4t2505h— 9NEWS Denver (@9NEWS) July 31, 2018